batekmc/honeypot/README.md

-This is my first git project.
+This is my implementation of a virtual Honeypot system.